Career advice

 • Building and managing cloud data warehouses

-• Deploying ML models to production
+• Deploying ML models to production environments

-• Setting up automated data pipelines
+• Creating automated data pipelines that actually work

-• Managing cloud costs and resources
+• Managing cloud costs (employers really care about this)

 • Implementing security best practices